Calling Setup

 • can make outbound calls

-• can't receive inbound calls to Close - any inbound calls will go to your current mobile phone
+• cannot receive inbound calls to Close - any inbound calls will go to your current mobile phone

 • you are charged for any telephony (calling) usage for those outbound calls - although the number is registered with your provider, the outbound calls from Close are still routed through Close's infrastructure